etijskens/et-micc/tutorials/tutorial-4/TUTORIAL-4.rst

 Git support
 -----------
 When you create a new project, Micc_ immediately provides a local git_ repository for you and commits the initial files Micc_ set up for you.
-If you have github_ account you can register it in the preferences file :file:`~/.micc/micc.json`, using the ``github_username`` entry::
+If you have a github_ account you can register it in the preferences file :file:`~/.micc/micc.json`, using the ``github_username`` entry::